titilda/appunti/Advanced Algorithm and Parallel Programming/index.md

 Each time step, each processor can simultaneously perform:

 - Read from shared memory ($A, X$);
+- Read from internal memory;
 - Perform an internal computation;
+- Write to internal memory;
 - Write to shared memory ($A, Y$).

+Each RAM is synchronized with the others by a global clock.
+This allows to have all the processors perform the same step at the same time, removing synchronization mechanisms.

+When a PRAM has a bounded number of processors $p'$, it's possible to simulate it with a PRAM with $p$ processors.
+This is done by dividing the work among the $p$ processors, each processor simulating $\lceil \frac{p}{p'} \rceil$ processors of the original PRAM.
+This increase the time complexity by a factor of $\lceil \frac{p}{p'} \rceil$.

 ### PRAM Classification